 Touring tires are primarily designed to offer excellent handling to drivers.
-The Firestone all season touring tires fulfill this primary duty and much more.
+The Firestone all-season touring tires fulfill this primary duty and much more.
 People who drive cars that handle poorly, especially the faster and sportier ones, will find this tire brand very helpful in alleviating the horror and stress that poor handling can impact on one.
 Cars like the Dodge Challenger Demon, TVR Sagaris, and Toyota MR-2 are prime for this.
 These tires will help such cars to navigate corners better at decent speeds.

-The Firestone all season touring tire is generally the best.
+The Firestone all-season touring tire is generally the best.
 The tires are not expensive, durable, and provide stability and traction on the road, giving drivers a lot of confidence as they drive through bends and turns, even in differing weather conditions.
 They have a 65,000-mile wear warranty and are compatible with a wide range of vehicles; sedans, SUVs, and crossovers

 The design of the tire is very attractive.
 It has deep grooves and cuts that run all through the length of the tires.
 The tires are also hard and have an extra internal layer of rubber.
 These features help to ensure maximum working capacity even in wet conditions, with water passing through the grooves and not negatively impacting the vehicle’s performance.
 These features also help to ensure a smoother ride as the car moves over bulges and debris along the road.
 The best part is that all these benefits are available to buyers at a cheap price.

 This tire set is a premium offering from Bridgestone and while it may cost more than others, it offers some more features and benefits beyond the scope of other regular alternatives.
-An outstanding feature of these tires is their long lasting performance.
+An outstanding feature of these tires is their long-lasting performance.
 The tires trump many others, guaranteed to offer drivers the best in road grip for 80,000, through different terrains and surfaces.
 Bridgestone went over and beyond with these tires.
 Their rim width is about seven inches.
 An ideal section tire width for such a rim size would be between 205 mm to 215 mm.
 These Bridgestone tires are 225 mm, providing more rubber for more grip and stability.
 The margins may seem infinitesimal on paper, but in reality, every millimeter counts in offering drivers that extra bit of confidence.

 The tires are properly engineered to cope with high vehicle performance in wet conditions, expelling much water from the tires’ surfaces via open shoulder slots, cuts and grooves.
-The design also allows for the tires to deliver a much quieter performance than its counterparts.
+The design also allows for the tires to deliver a much quieter performance than their counterparts.

 These are the best touring tires one can get at the cheapest price possible.
 Hankook offers by far the best price on the market for their tires and these tires are yet capable to effectively do the work of the more expensive ones.
-Drivers can practically switch over and not experience any drop off.
+Drivers can practically switch over and not experience any drop-off.

-The South Korean company boasts a 70,000-mile treadwear for their tires and they offer excellent warranty.
+The South Korean company boasts a 70,000-mile treadwear for their tires and they offer an excellent warranty.
 Tires typically cause high rolling resistance when partially inflated, requiring more power than is necessary to move any vehicle.
-This in turn impacts on the fuel economy.
+This in turn impacts the fuel economy.
 These tires prevent this by dual-filler technology, which ensures that tires are adequately inflated and rolling resistance is as low as possible.
-This technology also ensures that the tread of the tires grip the road in uniform motion, impacting on uniform tread wearing, tread durability, and increased handling in wet and dry conditions.
+This technology also ensures that the tread of the tires grips the road in uniform motion, impacting on uniform tread wearing, tread durability, and increased handling in wet and dry conditions.

 Sipes and circumferential grooves along the tires help to remove as much water from the surface of the tires and reduce driving noise to the barest minimum